 Post in 2017

-Kadmon is a biopharmaceutical company focused on discovering, developing, and commercializing small molecules and biologics for the treatment of inflammatory and fibrotic diseases, as well as various cancers.
-Its key product candidates include KD025, an oral inhibitor targeting rho-associated coiled-coil kinase 2, currently undergoing Phase II clinical trials for chronic graft-versus-host disease and fibrotic conditions.
-Other candidates include KD045, aimed at fibrotic diseases, and KD033, an anti-PD-L1/IL-15 fusion protein for cancer treatment.
-Additionally, Kadmon is developing Tesevatinib for autosomal dominant polycystic kidney disease and CLOVIQUE for Wilson's disease.
-The company also offers ribavirin products for hepatitis treatment and provides patient support services.
-Founded in 2010 and headquartered in New York, Kadmon has established collaborations and license agreements with other firms to enhance its research and development efforts.
+Kadmon is a biopharmaceutical company focused on discovering, developing, and commercializing small molecules and biologics for the treatment of inflammatory and fibrotic diseases.
+The company’s lead product candidates include KD025, an oral selective inhibitor targeting rho-associated coiled-coil kinase 2, currently in Phase II clinical trials for chronic graft-versus-host disease and fibrotic conditions.
+Other significant candidates are KD045, also an oral inhibitor for fibrotic diseases, and KD033, an anti-PD-L1/IL-15 fusion protein aimed at cancer treatment.
+Kadmon is also developing Tesevatinib for autosomal dominant polycystic kidney disease and provides ribavirin for hepatitis treatment.
+The company offers patient assistance programs and other support services to enhance treatment access and adherence.
+Founded in 2010 and headquartered in New York, Kadmon has established strategic collaborations and license agreements to further its research and development efforts.

 Apellis Pharmaceuticals